adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

     Given I am on "/index.php"

 You'll need something to simulate browser application.
-Scenario steps would simulate user and browser emulator would simulate browser with wich user interacts in order to talk with web application.
+Scenario steps would simulate user and browser emulator would simulate browser with which user interacts in order to talk with web application.

 Now the real problem.
 We have 2 completely different type of solutions: